 Early Life

 Blaise Pascal was born into means, as his father was the judge of a local tax court.
-Pascal’s mother died at age 3.
+Pascal's mother died when he was 3.
 Pascal and his sister, Jacqueline, were both child prodigies, her in literature and him in mathematics.
-After the death of his mother, Pascal’s father took full responsibility for the education of his children, and that education immediately proved fruitful: At the early age of seventeen, Pascal wrote an essay on conic sections, an early display of mathematical genius from Pascal.
+After the death of his mother, Pascal's father took full responsibility for the education of his children, and that education immediately proved fruitful: At the early age of seventeen, Pascal wrote an essay on conic sections, an early display of mathematical genius from Pascal.

 Pascal's education largely centered around math and sciences, and he was never given a formal education in philosophy and religion as a result of his poor health.
 This makes his contributions to these areas all the more remarkable.